Azure/azure-service-operator/docs/architecture/ADR-2020-07-Pipeline-Architecture.md

 Stage prerequisites introduced in [PR#366](https://github.com/Azure/k8s-infra/pull/366) and postrequisites in [PR#1541](https://github.com/Azure/azure-service-operator/pull/1541).

-Mini-pipelines for testing introduced in [PR#1649](https://github.com/Azure/azure-service-operator/pull/1649).

 ## Consequences

 Individual pipeline stages are independently tested, but some require considerable set up to create the expected initial state required for execution.

-TBC.
+The addition of mini-pipelines in [PR#1649](https://github.com/Azure/azure-service-operator/pull/1649) partially mitigates this.

 ## References